jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md

 certainly be the most often used variant.

 Actually, there is even a fifth possibility, which merges possibilities 3 and
-4. Each one of the three classes has a C<algorithm> method which returns a constant result, which will be  C<"historic">, C<"astronomical">
-or C<"arithmetic"> depending on the class.
+4. Each one of the three classes has a `algorithm` method which returns a constant result, which will be  `"historic"`, `"astronomical"` or `"arithmetic"` depending on the class.
 If I think it can be useful, I will switch to this possibility.

-=head3 Coptic and Ethiopic Calendars
+### Coptic and Ethiopic Calendars

 The Coptic and Ethiopic calendars are very simple calendars, sharing a common structure:

-=item1 12 months of 30 days each
+* 12 months of 30 days each
-=item1 followed by 5 or 6 additional days, called I<epagomenal days>.
+* followed by 5 or 6 additional days, called _epagomenal days_.

 Leap years are years preceding a multiple of 4, or equal to 4 × n + 3, no matter if they are near the end of a century or not.

 There are two differences between these calendars:

-=item1 Obviously, months and days have different names.
+* Obviously, months and days have different names.

-=item1 The conversion  with other calendars is not the  same.
+* The conversion  with other calendars is not the  same.
 In other words, the Gregorian date for Coptic 0001-01-01 is not the same as the Gregorian date for Ethiopic 0001-01-01.

 But there  are still  many common points,  which suggest  code sharing between the two modules.
 So we will have:

-=item1 Two classes
+* Two classes

-=item2  Date::Calendar::Coptic
+  *  Date::Calendar::Coptic
-=item2  Date::Calendar::Ethiopic
+  *  Date::Calendar::Ethiopic

-=item1 One role
+* One role

-=item2  Date::Calendar::CopticEthiopic (no need to add C<"::Common">)
+  *  Date::Calendar::CopticEthiopic (no need to add `"::Common"`)

-=item1 Two procedural modules
+* Two procedural modules

-=item2  Date::Calendar::Coptic::Names
+  *  Date::Calendar::Coptic::Names
-=item2  Date::Calendar::Ethiopic::Names
+  *  Date::Calendar::Ethiopic::Names

 The only remaining point is the  name of the distribution.
 There is no reason  to call  it after  the Coptic  calendar while  belittleing the Ethiopic calendar.
 And vice-versa.
-So  the distribution name  will be C<Date::Calendar::CopticEthiopic>.
+So  the distribution name  will be `Date::Calendar::CopticEthiopic`.

-=head3 Maya Calendar and Aztec Calendar
+### Maya Calendar and Aztec Calendar

 The case of  the Maya Calendar is similar to  the French Revolutionary calendar, because there  are several ways to convert  dates between it